spaceman-vusumzi/spaceman-vusumzi/README.md

-- 👋 Hi, I’m Vusumzi best called @spaceman-vusumzi
+- 👋 Hi, I’m Vusumzi best called Vusi
-- 👀 I’m interested in Mobile & Desktop App Development and Data Analysis
+- 👀 I’m interested in Software Testing, PowerApps App development, RPA Development, Java Programming and Python programming
-- 🌱 I’m currently studying for an advanced diploma in IT
+- 🌱 I’m currently studying for an advanced diploma in IT and an Intern for one of South Africa's leading companies.
-- 💞️ I’m looking to collaborate on various Java Programs with Python Integration.
-Specifically in AI
+- 💞️ I’m looking to collaborate on various Maven projects, Selenium frameworks development, UFT frameworks development, RPA projects.
+CI/CD with tools such as Azure DevOps.
+PowerApps canvas apps.
 - 📫 You may use my email address to contact me.

 <!---